 These experiences reflect the findings of Napanoy et al, who observed that EPSTs often lack the instructional flexibility needed to adapt lessons to learner needs, especially in linguistically diverse classrooms (342).
 Similarly, the study by Medina emphasizes that conceptual clarity in English instruction requires not just fluency but pedagogical precision; an area where many PSTs remain underprepared (137).
 It also aligns with the findings of Sanjaya et al., who reported that PSTs frequently experience anxiety and confusion when translating lesson plan templates into actionable classroom strategies (6).
 Moreover, the study by Shank and Santiague reveals that classroom management remains a critical gap in teacher preparation, particularly when PSTs lack exposure to behaviour management techniques tailored to multilingual learners (26).
 Collectively, these findings underscore the need for teacher education programs to strengthen pedagogical training in differentiated instruction, lesson planning, and classroom management, ensuring that PSTs are not only linguistically capable but also instructionally equipped.

-Oral Communication Anxiety in English-Mediated Teaching.
+3.8 Oral Communication Anxiety in English-Mediated Teaching

 Oral communication anxiety emerged as one of the most prominent challenges faced by English pre-service teachers (PSTs) during their practicum.
 Despite being English majors, many admitted to struggling with fluency and confidence when speaking English in the classroom.
 One PST shared, "I’m really not perfect in English" (IDI 9), reflecting the widespread concern about their language proficiency.
 This lack of fluency often hindered their ability to communicate clearly with students, as another participant noted, "I also had a hard time communicating with my students" (FGD 7).
 These struggles, coupled with their limited speaking experience, led to hesitation and self-doubt when trying to explain lessons in English, emphasising the critical role fluency plays in effective teaching.

 Fear of making mistakes also significantly impacted PSTs’ confidence in their oral communication.
 Many feared mispronouncing words or using incorrect grammar, which added to their anxiety and affected the flow of their lessons.
 One participant expressed, "My fear when it comes to delivery is that I might mispronounce or use unfamiliar words to them" (IDI 12).
 This fear of error caused some to become overly cautious, disrupting their teaching.
 As another PST mentioned, "Even I sometimes make mistakes in my grammar" (IDI 8), demonstrating that their own concerns about accuracy often undermined their confidence in delivering lessons.